numfocus/gsoc/2016/proposals/singh-shubham.md

 ## Schedule of Deliverables

-I believe in test drive development so I will be writing tests as soon as I am done with a feature/view addition.
+I believe in test driven development so I will be writing tests as soon as I am done with a feature/view addition.

 ### Community Bonding Period